hiyouga/ChatGLM-Efficient-Tuning/README.md

 accelerate launch src/finetune.py # arguments (same as above)
 ```

-Note: if you are using LoRA method in fine-tuning, please provide `--ddp_find_unused_parameters False` argument to avoid the runtime error.
+Note: if you are using LoRA method at fine-tuning, please provide `--ddp_find_unused_parameters False` argument to avoid the runtime error.

 ### Evaluation (BLEU and ROUGE_CHINESE)